 8. Louis Vuitton and BMW

-When luxury recognizes luxury, magic happens.
-Even though Louis Vuitton and BMW operate in completely different lanes (fashion vs. automotive), they’re both elite luxury brands obsessed with exceptional craftsmanship.
+Louis Vuitton and BMW operate in different industries (fashion vs. automotive), but both are elite luxury brands focused on exceptional craftsmanship.

-The logic is simple: If you can afford a BMW, you can probably swing a Louis Vuitton bag too.
-Sharing this high-end audience and core values, the brands collaborated to create a collection of Louis Vuitton bags custom-designed specifically for the BMW i8.
+The logic is simple: if you can afford a BMW, you can probably afford Louis Vuitton.
+Sharing this high-end audience and core values, the brands collaborated to create a collection of Louis Vuitton bags custom-designed for the BMW i8.

 As Patrick-Louis Vuitton, Head of Special Orders, put it: “This collaboration with BMW epitomizes our shared values and creativity, technological innovation and style.”